MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 {% endentitylist %}
 ```

-Generally, literal GUID strings won't be used.
-Instead, id will be specified using a GUID property of another variable.
+Generally, literal GUID strings aren't used.
+Instead, id is specified using a GUID property of another variable.

 ```
 {% entitylist id:page.adx_entitylist.id %}